Become a Listener Poet

 A Transformative Approach to Listening, Writing, and Care

-The Certified Listener Poet course is an advanced training program that prepares participants to offer listening sessions and custom poems in healthcare and other community-based settings.
 Designed for professionals working in clinical, educational, and community-based settings, this course explores how poetic expression can enhance communication, foster psychological safety, support emotional well-being, and amplify voices through words that reflect, affirm, and heal.
+With explanations of the best practices we’ve developed, stories of specific interactions we’ve learned from, and plenty of guided exercises and live feedback, the Certified Listener Poet program will bring you deep into the art of good listening.

 Whether you’re a clinician, caregiver, writer, educator, or community leader, this course offers a structured opportunity to deepen your listening practice and use language as a tool for affirmation, connection, and healing.